 - bilingual classroom support.

-For further information and a list of schools offering the IELC and NAP, please see the Department for Education and Childhood Development's website
+For further information and a list of schools offering the IELC and NAP, please see the Department for Education's website

 Government or private school?